-6. Service Development Objectives for 2023 - 2024
+6. Service Development Objectives for 2024 - 2025

 The Registration Service at the Royal Borough of Kensington and Chelsea is dedicated to service improvement delivery for customers.
-We expect to make significant achievements in 2023-24 which are detailed below.
+We expect to make significant achievements in 2024-25 which are detailed below.

 1. We will strive to meet all statutory and operational KPI standards over the forthcoming year to ensure it is offering services of the highest possible quality.
-Where appropriate the service will engage with General Register Office to provide suggestions as to how the civil registration system could reform and improve, to ensure that it continues to meet the expectations of the public.

-- 2. We will make preparations to move to online registration of births, still-births and deaths once clarity and direction is received from the General Register Office. - 3.
-We will complete a small interior refurbishment of our ceremony rooms and ceremony waiting area, to yet further improve the customer experience and encourage further revenue generation which can support the delivery of high-quality civil registration services across the board. - 4.
-We will introduce a new booking solution for ceremonies and appointments, to further improve the customer service experience for those making a ceremony booking with us. - 5.
-We will upgrade our ceremonies microsite to ensure it continues to meet customer expectation, and alongside this will invest in further social media promotion and web advertising approaches. - 6.
-We will pay particular attention to business development of our ceremonies service, including promotion of outdoor ceremonies, growth of our celebrant service and premium service, growth of our Marry Me in Chelsea branding, and working closely together with local wedding ancillary service providers such as suppliers and venues. - 7.
-We will make further improvements to our citizenship ceremonies and customer journey, in line with service user and customer feedback. - 8.
-We will expand and strengthen our Customer Engagement Strategy, encourage more and better quality feedback from our residents, service users and customers to ensure that their preferences shape changes and improvements to our delivery of civil registration services. - 9.
-We will continue to invest in the training, development, and health and wellbeing of our employees. - 10.
-We will continue to make considerable improvements to our technology hardware to ensure better service for service-users and greater staff satisfaction and efficiency for our officers.
+2. We will make preparations to keep up to date with transformation in civil registration as stipulated by the General Register Office, including in time the move to online registration of births, still-births and deaths.

+3. We will complete a small interior refurbishment of our appointment rooms, reception and waiting area, to yet further improve the customer experience.

+4. We will introduce a new booking solution for ceremonies and appointments, to further improve the customer service experience for those making a ceremony booking with us.

+5. We will upgrade our ceremonies microsite to ensure it continues to meet customer expectation, and alongside this will invest in further social media promotion and web advertising approaches.

+6. We will pay particular attention to business development of our ceremonies service.

+7. We will make further improvements to our citizenship ceremonies and customer journey, in line with service user and customer feedback.

+8. We will expand and strengthen our Customer Engagement Strategy, encourage more and better quality feedback from our residents, service users and customers to ensure that their preferences shape changes and improvements to our delivery of civil registration services.

+9. We will continue to invest in the training, development, and health and wellbeing of our employees.

+10. We will continue to make considerable improvements to our technology hardware to ensure better service for service-users and greater staff satisfaction and efficiency for our officers.